D'Andre Swift Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Matchup vs. Pittsburgh

-- The Steelers give up 109.8 yards per game on the ground, the NFL's 16th-ranked rush defense.
+- The Steelers allow 109.8 yards per game on the ground, the NFL's 16th-ranked rush defense.

 - This season the Steelers are ranked second in the league in rushing touchdowns conceded (four).